Ajith369369/pro-chauffeurs-frontend/README.md

    - Close or archive pull requests that are no longer relevant or have become stale.

-### Workflow to get the latest updates from the "main" branch into your working branch "branch1"
+## IV. **Workflow to get the latest updates from the "main" branch into your working branch "branch1"**

 1. **Switch to "branch1"**
 ```sh